vivsoftorg/enbuild/docs/content/docs/getting-started/5_architecture.md

 ### Identity and Access Management

 ENBUILD supports integration with Okta and Keycloak.
 Keycloak can act as an Identity Broker for other IdAM products such as Active Directory.

+### CTF Backend Service

+The ENBUILD CTF (Capture The Flag) Backend Service is part of the **Secure Lightning** feature set.
+It provides a comprehensive platform for hosting cybersecurity training competitions and challenges.

+**Key Features:**
+- countermeasure management (create, update, delete countermeasures)
+- Repository management for projects.
+- Real-time scoring and leaderboard
+- RESTful API for frontend integration

+**Technical Details:**
+- Runs on container port 8000
+- Uses MongoDB for persistent storage
+- Configurable CORS origins for frontend integration
+- Supports AWS regions for cloud-native deployments
+- Can utilize node IAM roles for AWS access (hostNetwork mode)